DaehwanKimLab/hisat2/MANUAL.markdown

 1. If your computer has multiple processors/cores, use `-p`

-    The [`-p`] option causes HISAT to launch a specified number of parallel search threads.
+    The [`-p`] option causes HISAT2 to launch a specified number of parallel search threads.
 Each thread runs on a different processor/core and all threads find alignments in parallel, increasing alignment throughput by approximately a multiple of the number of threads (though in practice,